biasmv/pv/doc/mol.rst

   :returns: For :class:`mol.Residue`, a :class:`mol.Atom` instance, for :class:`mol.ResidueView`, a :class:`mol.AtomView` instance.
 If no matching atom could be found, null is returned.

+.. function:: mol.Residue.addAtom(name, pos, element)

+  Adds a new atom to the residue.

+  :param name: the name of the atom, for example CA for carbon-alpha
+  :param pos: the atom position
+  :param element: the atom element string, e.g. 'C' for carbon, 'N' for nitrogen

+  :returns: the newly created :class:`mol.Atom` instance

+.. function:: mol.ResidueView.addAtom(atom)

+  Adds the given atom to the residue view

+  :returns: the newly created :class:`mol.AtomView` instance

 The Atom (and AtomView) API